Annapurna Base Camp VS Everest Base Camp

 Annapurna base camp (4,130m)

-Starting to trek from Nayapul after a short drive from Pokhara, it leads closer to the Annapurna massif.
-Annapurna base camp trek offers two high mountains above eight thousand meters.
-Annapurna I (8,091m) and Dhaulagiri (8,167m) are those high mountains you can see on this trek.
-Not only these high mountains, but you can also see other snow-capped peaks, including the most beautiful mountain in the Annapurna region (Fishtail).
+Starting to Trek from Nayapul after a short drive from Pokhara, it leads closer to the Annapurna Massif.
+The Annapurna Base Camp Trek offers two high mountains above eight thousand meters.
+Annapurna I (8,091m) and Dhaulagiri (8,167m) are the high mountains you can see on this trek.
+Not only these high mountains, but you can also see other snow-capped peaks, including the most beautiful mountain in the Annapurna Region (Fishtail).

 Annapurna Base Camp Highlights

-• Experiencing sub-tropical temperature to high Himalayan cold temperature
+• Experiencing sub-tropical temperatures to high Himalayan cold temperatures

 • Stunning view and unblocking sunrise from Poon Hill